GOALS-JWST: Revealing the Buried Star Clusters in the Luminous Infrared Galaxy VV 114: Results

 We fit 2-D elliptical Gaussian profiles to all 511 candidates in order to measure the major- and minor-axis FWHM at F150W.
-We then remove from our catalog all sources with a major-axis FWHM that is $\geq 2\sigma_{FWHM,maj}$ larger than the FWHM of the F150W instrumental point-spread function (1.628 pixels) determined from WebbPSF \citep{perrin14}.~This requirement removes 137 candidates, many of which are likely larger clumps and complexes of clusters blended to appear as single objects.
+We then remove from our catalog sources with a major-axis FWHM that is $\geq 2\sigma_{FWHM,maj}$ larger than the FWHM of the F150W instrumental point-spread function (1.628 pixels $= 0.05"$) determined from WebbPSF \citep{perrin14}.~This requirement removes 137 candidates, including 63 objects identified by-eye as background galaxies with extended structure, and 74 additional sources that are likely larger clumps and complexes of clusters blended to appear as single objects.
 Here we focus on identifying compact star clusters, which can be best-modeled as single stellar populations (SSPs), and the derived properties can be compared directly to catalogs where strict size cuts have been applied.
-A full accounting of clumps and larger star-forming regions, which are likely a combination of multiple SSPs, is outside the scope of this letter.
+A full accounting of clumps and larger star-forming regions, which are likely a combination of multiple single stellar populations, is outside the scope of this letter.

 In order to understand the overlap between the cluster catalog presented in \citet{linden21}, which was produced using {\it HST} UVIS F336W, and ACS F435W, and F814W observations, we cross reference the 179 {\it HST} sources with the 374 compact cluster candidates identified with {\it JWST}.
 We find that $75\%$ ($135/179$) of the sources identified with {\it HST} overlap with our NIRCam catalog within 2 pixels ($0.1"$).
-For the 25\% of the {\it HST} sources that we are not selecting with our {\it JWST} detection thresholds we find that several of these sources have an {\it JWST}/F200W S/N $\sim 1-3$ and FWHM slightly larger than the {\it JWST}/F150W PSF.
-Importantly, the majority of these clusters were determined to have intermediate-ages ($t \geq 20$ Myr), and thus our selection method is not biased against detecting the youngest ($t < 10$ Myr) clusters in VV 114.
+For the 25\% of the {\it HST} sources that we are not selecting with our {\it JWST} detection thresholds we find that several of these sources have an {\it JWST}/F200W S/N $\sim 1 - 3$ and FWHM slightly larger than the {\it JWST}/F150W PSF.
+Importantly, the majority of these clusters were determined to have intermediate-ages ($t \geq 20$ Myr), and thus our selection method is not biased against detecting the youngest ($t < 5$ Myr) clusters in VV 114.
 To push the detection thresholds lower such that we can detect all faint sources with {\it JWST} will require a detailed analysis of the completeness as a function of cluster location within the galaxy, age, mass, and size.
 These issues will be addressed in a follow-up paper including NIRCam imaging from all ERS targets in PID 1328.

 On the other hand, when we compare the cluster candidates that were originally identified in the {\it HST}/F814W image (4060 sources with a S/N $\geq 3$ in 5 pixels), we find that $298/374$ ($80\%$) of the compact cluster candidates identified with NIRCam were detected with {\it HST}/F814W.
 This fraction decreases to 60\% and 40\% for {\it HST}/F435W and {\it HST}/F336W, respectively.
 This comparison demonstrates that at least $20-60\%$ of the sources identified in the NIR are completely missed at optical and UV wavelengths, where clusters were identified down to limit of $m_{F336W} (\mathrm{Vega}) \sim 26$ mag \citep{linden21}.